Knowing and Understanding

 In 2016, thanks to help from Luc Beaudoin, who found a suitable company to do the work (HiTech), the remaining chapters (Chapter 2 on) and appendices, etc., were re-typed by humans, producing MS Word files.
 These required some post editing but most of the typing seems to have been accurate.
 Please report any remaining flaws.

 For post-editing, the word files were converted to ODT format, using Libreoffice.
 After checking and fixing, three derived files were produced from each file using Libreoffice: .DOCX, .PDF, and .TXT.
-Only the PDF and TXT files were concatenated to produce the versions of the full thesis now available.
+Eventually, the derived PDF and TXT files were concatenated to produce the versions of the full thesis now available.
 There may be remaining transcription errors.